- November 30, 2017

 11/9 – Pewaukee Public Library

-Today’s travel took me to the Pewaukee Public Library to present Lights of the Lakes in a 6:00 pm public showing.
-This program had been promoted online and in local media outlets by the Friends of the Pewaukee Library.
+Today’s journey took me to the Pewaukee Public Library to present Lights of the Lakes in a 6:00 pm public showing.
+The program had been promoted online and in local media outlets by the Friends of the Pewaukee Library.
 Library staff also created the flyer shown below, which resulted in a great turnout of around 60 lighthouse enthusiasts.

 One elderly woman, Joyce Thompson, even brought a handmade quilt she had made and lighthouse artwork created by her late husband, Bruce.
 I brought a smile to her face by telling her she got “extra credit” for wearing lighthouse clothing.